 About Deferred Deeplinking:

-By passing an empty string (“”) to the Tracker’s ProcessDeeplink() method, as described in the first example above, the SDK will automatically look for any deferred deeplink from the attribution results and surface it within the callback no differently than a standard deeplink.
+By providing no link to the deeplink process method, as described in the first example above, the SDK will automatically look for any deferred deeplink from the attribution results and surface it within the callback no differently than a standard deeplink.

 This means you do not need to care about where a deeplink is coming from or whether it is deferred or standard.
 Just pass in the deeplink if it exists or pass in an empty string if it does not, then wait for the callback and route the user.